MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Store he common data in the HDFS storage for a Google Cloud Dataproc cluster.

 **Memorize:** `C) Store the common data encoded as Avro in Google Cloud Storage.`

-**Quick reason:** Store the common data encoded as Avro in Google Cloud Storage.

 <details>
 <summary>Full explanation</summary>